Wednesday, October 7, 2009

 Since I only remember 40% of what people (including myself) say, it comes as no surprise that I need my friends to recount certain conversations to me.
 SK and IC have both independently reminded me that they once asked me if I loved my ex-husband.
 Apparently, I answered, "No, but I trust him."

 Putting aside the possible explanation that we are a cold-hearted bunch incapable of loving, why did we not appreciate what we had or could have?
-Optimistically, I choose to believe that we just haven't yet met the "right" men.
-But specifically, men whose opinions we care about, men for whom we will make the continued effort to make happy, men we respect.
+Optimistically, I choose to believe that we just haven't yet met the "right" men - specifically, men whose opinions we care about, men for whom we will make the continued effort to make happy, men we respect.
 (At the end of the day, what we choose to respect, TRULY respect, is highly personal and sometimes inexplicable. )

 But to drill deeper, it comes down to power, specifically in the inequality of it.
 With most of my past relationships, there was no equality vis-a-vis power.
 I held all of it.
 And that never held my interest for long.
 According to SK, witnessing my marriage was like "watching a mountain lion trying to date a stuffed animal."